 My name is Jonathan Adam and I photograph the world as an expression of scientific spiritualism and conservationist ideology.
 I grew up in a small town on a cul de sac that backed up to a creek and some fields.
 I used run through the fields with my dogs, hunt for crayfish in the creek, and let my imagination get the better of me.
 That’s really what I’m doing with my photography.
 I’m playing in a cosmic creek.
 Not everybody had a patch of woods in their backyard when they were kids, so they never learned how to let their imagination run wild while their body runs wild through nature.
 I’d like to give them that experience.
+My hope is that when a viewer looks at one of my images, for a moment, they allow themselves to feel optimistic and that they experience an irresistible wave of curiosity.

 I believe that one of two mutually exclusive ideas is a fact: humans are either the only intelligent life in the universe or we are not.